What we've been doing since 1924

 Here are just a few examples of what the Society does:

-- We monitor and comment on planning applications, policies and key regional strategy including Northumberland Core Strategy – we are currently working with Northumberland County Council to monitor emerging policies on renewable energy in the county.
+- We monitor and comment on planning applications, policies and key regional strategy including Northumberland Local Plan – we are closely monitoring Northumberland County Council’s emerging policies on renewable energy in the county.